kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -4, --remove-marks
 Remove change markup on elements, but not RFUs, in the upissued object.
-This is automatically applied if the issue type (-s) is not `"changed"` or `"rinstate-changed"`.
+This is automatically applied if the issue type (-z) is not `"changed"` or `"rinstate-changed"`.

+-5, --print
+Print the file names of upissued objects.

 -c, --reason &lt;reason&gt;
 Add a reason for update to the upissued objects.
 Multiple RFUs can be added by specifying this option multiple times.

 -d, --dry-run
-Do not actually create or modify any files, only print the name of the file that would be created or modified.
+Do not actually create or modify any files.

 -e, --erase
 Remove old issue file after upissuing.